Toulon Cote Dazur, France Travel Guide

 Site of the dramatic fleet scuttling in 1942 and a liberation point in 1944.

 The city survived substantial damage during World War II but underwent remarkable rebuilding and modernization in the post-war period.
-Despite these changes, Toulon has preserved its Old Town with its slender, twisting streets and historic buildings.
+Despite these changes, Toulon has preserved its Old Town with its narrow, twisting streets and historic buildings.

 The daily Cours Lafayette market teems with life, offering Provençal produce, cheeses, and local handicrafts.